 #WNDB is more than a hashtag.
 It is reality for the schools and students Laura visits.
 Tricia’s primary teaching and research relate to gender and cultural issues.
-No matter which genre you write, middle grade readers are hungry for books that mirror their lives (DARIUS AND TWIG, Walter Dean Myers; GEORGE, Alex Gino), but also for books that help them understand a broad range of human experiences (WONDER, R.J.
-Palacio; THE LAND OF FORGOTTEN GIRLS, Erin Entrada Kelly).
+No matter which genre you write, middle grade readers are hungry for books that mirror their lives (Ghost by Jason Reynolds, George by Alex Gino, Star Crossed by Barbara Dee), but also for books that help them understand a broad range of human experiences (Wonder by R.J.
+Palacio, The Land of Forgotten Girls by Erin Entrada Kelly).
 We will champion the heck out of submissions that include ethnic, socio-economic, and neuro-diversity as part of the deep fabric of the story.

 TEAM TLC’S MIDDLE GRADE HALL OF FAME

 GHOST, by Jason Reynolds

 THE WATSONS GO TO BIRMINGHAM, by Christopher Paul Curtis